afcomesana/NETremor-Dashboard/readme.md

 **long inertial recordings are too large to send to the browser in full every time the user zooms or switches sensor/metric.**

 So the chart is not a static full-data plot.
 It is a request-driven viewport over the data.

-That is a good architectural choice for sensor-heavy applications.
+A required architectural choice for sensor-heavy applications.

 ---